-37. Section 195 TCA 1997 as amended and the guidelines made thereunder are addressed to the public generally.
+- 28. Section 195 TCA 1997 as amended and the guidelines made thereunder are addressed to the public generally.
 The word "autobiography" has widespread and unambiguous currency.
 It is normally accepted that an autobiography is an account of a person's life written by that person.
-In determining this appeal, I have given the word autobiography its ordinary and natural meaning

-38. In determining the matter of exemption or not from income tax in this case I have considered the issues raised in relation to the correct interpretation of Revenue statutes in the decision of Murphy J in Ó Coindealbháin -v- Gannon [1986] I.R.
+In determining this appeal, the Commissioner has given the word autobiography its ordinary and natural meaning and what an ordinary member of the public would intend it to have when using it ordinarily. - 29.
+In determining the matter of exemption or not from income tax in this case the Commissioner has considered the issues raised in relation to the correct interpretation of Revenue statutes in the decision of Murphy J in Ó Coindealbháin -v- Gannon [1986] I.R.
 154, where he stated:-